nardos-219/Data-Science-Assessments/README.md

 ### 1. Largest Number Finder (`level2_largest.py`)
 Finds the largest number from a list of user inputs.

-### 3. Fibonacci Generator (`Level 2 Fibonacci.py`)
-Generates a Fibonacci sequence up to a specified number of terms.

 ---

 ## 🧮 Level 3 Tasks